tjjfvi/subshape/Readme.md

 ## Usage

 1. Import the library
-2. Define a codec via the library's functions, whose names correspond to types
+2. Define a shape via the library's functions, whose names correspond to types
-3. Utilize the codec you've defined
+3. Utilize the shape you've defined

 ## Example